rizkhal/personal-blog-content/contents/laravel-migration-common-fields-using-macro.md

 It's save your time and clean code when you have many table and same column.

-Thanks for reading me 🙃
+Thanks for reading me :fire: